mod-at-nwa/zsh-galactica/README.md

 # ZSH-GALACTICA

+## DEPRECATED
+This project is no longer maintained.

 ## Description
 An oh-my-zshell plugin to use OpenAI's GPT to complete commands and edit files.
 Inspired by Battlestar Galactica's Captain Adama.